mauimania/nmongra/Readme.txt

   -y %CPU (ignore TOP lower than CPU%)
   -x 0: no TOP, 1: TOPcmd grouping, 2: default, TOPcmd.UARGfullcmd grouping
   -v verbose with ZZZZ stanza
-  -t time difference in seconds
+  -t time difference in seconds (Refer to Readme-old-nmon-log.txt)

 $ cd nmon
 $ ../tools/feed-nmon2graphite -i 192.168.192.233 -p 13003 -c 30 -s 7 -x 1 -v -y 1.0 -f 180 < sampdb01_250220_0000.nmon
 $ ../tools/feed-nmon2graphite -i 192.168.192.233 -p 13003 -c 30 -s 7 -x 1 -v -y 1.0 -f 060 < sampdb01_250220_0000.nmon

-It is strongly recommended to feed nmon log data at least twice.
+It is strongly recommended to feed nmon log data at least twice. (very important)

 The time series data for nmon is stored in whisper directory which should have large free space.
 You can use -t option of feed-nmon2graphite and '-d' field on web UI for old nmon log files.
 -t option can be used to timeshift old nmon data or you should have free space a lot in whisper directory to save long duration data.
-(Refer to Readme-old-nmon-log.txt for information.)
+(Refer to Readme-old-nmon-log.txt for information)

 - for all disks view
 $ cd tools